 - For the healthcare industry, the term "no-code" can mean an order not to revive or sustain a patient who is experiencing a life-threatening situation [according to Merriam-Webster].
 BTW, if any healthcare workers even get this message - we applaud you, and we thank you for the beautiful work during #COVID-19.

-- For the rest of non-technologist humans, the term of "no-code" is not defined in Oxford, McMillan or Cambridge dictionaries, so it will probably mean absolutely nothing.
+- For the rest of non-technologists humans, the term "no-code" is not defined in Oxford, McMillan or Cambridge dictionaries, so it will probably mean absolutely nothing.

 No-Code/No Code noun \ nō kōd \

 Technical Definition of "No Code": 1: Building a computer application by using pre-existing blocks of instructions for a computer (as within a piece of software) // using no code for a new app

 Synonyms: noun: codeless Similar terms: Low-Code, Rapid Application Development

 By comparison, the "low-code" term definition should be: using pre-existing blocks AND unique instructions to build a piece of software.
 It would be also nice to see an enterprise that cares how analysts define trends.